 1. Impact on Online Shopping

 Everyone is shaking at the mention of coronavirus, with Wuhan and other cities in China already put under total lockdown.
 European nations such as Italy are also in high alert following the rising number of affected people in the country.
-People are even scared of shaking hands or even interacting with other humans.
+People are scared of shaking hands or even interacting with other humans.
 What that means is that most shoppers will be avoiding physical shops, opting instead for online shopping.
 However, not all online sellers will be in luck.
 Consumers will most likely be avoiding goods from international sellers, especially those that ship packages directly from China.

 2. Supply Chain Vulnerability